tanuj830/code-forward/README.md

 ## Errors which you may face

-1)  #Getting unexpected output: if you are getting unexpected output then it means API has reached to its daily limit.
+1)  Getting unexpected output: if you are getting unexpected code output then it means API has reached to its daily limit.

+   How to fix?
+   To fix this, navigate to [components > code > CodePlayground.tsx] In CodePlayground.tsx file change the headers of Judge0 API by your Judge0 API headers.